hdeygfye/neu_markdown_buddy/README.md

 ### 📚 Sidebar Controls

-- Width Toggle: Switch between normal and expanded width; persists exact width
-- Collapse Sidebar: Fully collapse to icon bar (Cmd/Ctrl+Shift+B)
+- **Hide/Show Toggle** - Completely hide or show the sidebar with smooth transitions
+- **Floating Toggle Button** - When sidebar is hidden, a floating button appears for easy access back
+- **Full-Width Content** - Content expands to use the entire screen width when sidebar is hidden
+- **Smart Content Layout** - Code blocks and tables utilize maximum available space
+- **Centered Content** - Text content remains readable while maximizing available space
+- **Width Resizing** - When visible, sidebar width can be adjusted and is automatically saved
-- Search Box: Type to filter tutorials; results list shows names and paths; Esc clears
+- **Search Box** - Type to filter tutorials; results list shows names and paths; Esc clears
-- Inline Actions: Collapse/Expand/Refresh buttons at the top of navigation
+- **Inline Actions** - Collapse/Expand/Refresh buttons at the top of navigation

 ### 🏠 Home Actions